mschaef/sql-file/README.md

 The use case for this is scenarios where the capabilities provided by a standalone database engine aren't worth the administrative hassle.
-With an uberjar build, `sql-file` makes ie easier to consolidate a complete application into a single deployable artifact.
-(And because `sql-file` just presumes the use of SQL, you can easily switch away to something larger if you ever find the need.)
+With an uberjar build, `sql-file` makes it easier to consolidate a complete application, database engine and all, into a single deployable artifact.
+(And with the presumption of SQL, `sql-file` makes it possible to switch away to something larger without rewriting application logic.)

 ## Adding to Your Project